Hastronaut/hastronaut.github.io/_includes/projects.md

 <h4 style="margin:0 10px 0;">Other papers</h4>

-{% for link in site.data.publications.other %}
+{% for link in site.data.projects.other %}

 <li>
 <div class="pub-row">